Manzanar Committee Statement On The Passing Of Victor H. Shibata, One Of The Founders of the Manzanar Pilgrimage

 Shibata was primarily responsible for the important choice of the term, “pilgrimage.”

-“He helped to start the pilgrimages to Manzanar and, in fact, coined the word ‘pilgrimage,’” said Kathy Masaoka of the National Coalition for Civil Rights and Redress (NCRR).
+“He helped to start the pilgrimages to Manzanar and, in fact, coined the word ‘pilgrimage,’” said Kathy Masaoka of the Nikkei for Civil Rights and Redress (NCRR).
 “He was very active with youth for his whole life and, was very generous with his skills as a healer.
 We appreciated his contribution to the NCRR delegation to Cuba in 2001.
 Victor will be missed.”

 “He was at the first pilgrimage, participated in the 50-500 run [50th anniversary of the incarceration of Japanese Americans], and he still camped out every year and attended the pilgrimage,” said educator Jenny Chomori, a long-time supporter of the Manzanar Pilgrimage and the Manzanar Committee.
 “At the last Pilgrimage, Victor and I reminisced how we used to end the Pilgrimage with a big bonfire as we danced tanko bushi around it, and how great it would be to be able to do it again, [even though we knew] that it would be impossible.”